-Consider seasonal content
+Plan new and seasonal content

-Just as you review your regular high-performing content, you should do the same for any seasonal content.
+Just as you should review your regular high-performing content, you should also do the same for any seasonal content.
 Check analytics for what performed in Q4 last year and do the same sort of content review.

-Also consider new seasonal content opportunities.
+You should also consider new seasonal content opportunities.
 What will your audience be spending money on this holiday season?

-Consider video and rich media
+Explore video ads and rich media

-If you have seasonal content, this is the perfect opportunity to add some video, allowing you to capitalise on those high CPMs without having to produce content across a range of articles.
+If you have seasonal content, this is the perfect opportunity to add some video, which is high in demand in Q4, allowing you to capitalise on those high CPMs without having to produce content across a range of articles.

-Update price priorities
+Update price priorities and frequency caps

 Check the pricing of any line items that you have trafficked as price priority.
 Fill and CPMs both change through the year and you want to ensure that pricing is accurate going into Q4.
 Set prices too low and those lines won’t meet their impression potential.
 Too high and you’ll be giving impressions to your price priority lines when other lines could have paid more (for more information on setting CPM rates, please click here).